How to Get The Best Deal on Your New Boiler

 - Highly recommended by previous customers.

 Some installers are manufacturer accredited which means they have been specially trained to install certain boilers, extending the warranty you’ll receive.
 Never accept an estimated quote; all quotes should be itemised and only provided after a visit to your home and a full assessment of your heating needs.

 Make sure you have a budget in mind and don't be persuaded to spend more than you can realistically afford.
 Compare like for like quotes and make sure you're not paying for anything you don't need.
 For example, many installers are recommending smart controls such as Hive or Nest which give you greater control of your heating but also add costs to the installation.
 An increasing number of installers are able to offer finance options as part of your new boiler deal so you can break the cost down into manageable payments over a period that suits.

 When it's an emergency installation, or you're on a tight budget, it can be tempting to go with the cheapest option available.
 If you can take the time to shop around, get advice from multiple engineers, family, friends and other consumers, it really is worth the effort.
-Your boiler is a long term investment and a few £s saved now could cost much more in the long run if the boiler isn't the right type, size or reliability for your needs.
+Your boiler is a long term investment and a few pounds saved now could cost much more in the long run if the boiler isn't the right type, size or reliability for your needs.

 You need to decide if you want to stick with your current heating system or make a change.
-Most replacement boilers installed today are Combi boilers which are single unit which heat water on demand.
+Most replacement boilers installed today are combi boilers which are a single unit that heats water on demand.
 However, larger homes with 2 or more bathrooms will have a higher demand for hot water that is better served by a system or conventional boiler.